-As Yemen moves into the fifth year of ongoing conflict and continues its standing as one of the world's worst humanitarian crisis, those displaced are some of the country's most vulnerable people.
-In 2019, 80% of the country's population will require some form of humanitarian assistance, and a staggering 14 million people are in acute need of assistance.
+After 6 years of ongoing conflict, Yemen continues its standing as one of the world's worst humanitarian crisis, those displaced are some of the country's most vulnerable people.
+In 2021, 66% of the country's population will require some form of humanitarian assistance, and a staggering 14 million people are in acute need of assistance.
 This project will support the health of families through the provision of clean drinking water and basic hygiene items.

 Family Emergency Kits (FEK) have been developed as a holistic solution to serve multiple needs faced by families in crisis.
 The main item included in an FEK is a water purification solution.
 Access to clean drinking water is essential for families in Yemen.
 An FEK will restore this access and support the health of families.
 Other items like basic hygiene supplies, Namene SM100 solar lights and Lucky Iron Fish may be added to the FEKs as needed to provide additional support to families.